How Inbound Marketing Can Help You Get More Outdoor Therapy Clients

 You’re pumping out content and tracking website visitors….now it’s time to close.
 This is the hard part and possibly most time-consuming.
 It can take up to 13 interactions with your lead before he or she pulls the trigger so it’s important to stay hopeful and be patient.
 Managing those “touches” with your lead through a CRM system can help you stay on top of it.
 Hubspot found that CRM tools can increase revenue by 41% per salesperson.

-Email marketing continues to be the most effective marketing channel to close leads as it can be less intrusive than phone calls but more personal than your standard monthly newsletter.
-In those emails, you want your content to be more sales focused.
+Email marketing continues to be the most effective marketing channel to close leads.
+In your emails you want your content to be less sales focused and more about solving their needs.
 Include FAQs and admission steps, as well as why your outdoor therapy company is the best for their needs.

 While “delight” is the last step in the inbound marketing strategy, it really should be included in each step.
 Making sure that your potential and current clients feel heard and happy throughout the whole experience is what gets you more referrals.
 Whether it’s responding to a question on Facebook in a timely manner or resolving ax payment issue, it’s important to provide excellent customer service at every turn.
 Help improve your customer experience with survey and feedback tools.
 Nobody is perfect so make sure you’re learning your weaknesses and growing.

 Have you heard the quote, “I’d rather have four quarters than a hundred pennies?”
 The quote is about friendship but I think it applies to inbound marketing as well.
 Would you rather have 100 people calling you that don’t fit your ideal customer?
 Or four people who will truly benefit from wilderness therapy and can refer similar clientele?

 Inbound marketing is a shift from traditional marketing but when done correctly, clients will start calling you instead of the other way around.